top of page

 Nearly every Wall Street strategist (having been 20% plus too bullish coming into 2022, because they underestimated the Fed inflation response) now expects the next few months to see new lows tested, down to 3000-3300 on the S&P 500 in several cases.
 It never pays to be contrarian for its own sake, but the pain trade is clearly a squeeze higher.
 The obsession with these spurious index targets, based on a simplistic earnings multiple/equity risk premium framework, never ceases to amaze me – as with the assumptions fed into any model, the old adage of garbage in, garbage out applies.
 And of course, in markets, with their psychological component via benchmark performance anxiety and crowding (nowadays reflected in option as much as cash activity), a deluded consensus call can unwind violently.’ - Market Insight, January 5th 2023

-‘That strategic portfolio rebalancing backdrop as much as the second derivative inflation one should support US long bonds…in that duration positive scenario, with big tech cost cutting accelerating and much of the pandemic demand ‘pull forward’ (e.g. in ecommerce, where having overshot 5ppts in 2020/21 we are back to the long term trend online growth share), and valuation metrics back to 2018-19 average or below, all we need is a new growth narrative for the wider tech sector to hurt consensus u/w positioning, which the arrival of the AI ‘application layer' may provide.’ - Market Insight, January 30th 2023
+‘....with big tech cost cutting accelerating and much of the pandemic demand ‘pull forward’ (e.g. in ecommerce, where having overshot 5ppts in 2020/21 we are back to the long term trend online growth share), and valuation metrics back to 2018-19 average or below, all we need is a new growth narrative for the wider tech sector to hurt consensus u/w positioning, which the arrival of the AI ‘application layer' may provide.’ - Market Insight, January 30th 2023

 'I took a sanguine ‘glass half full’ view at the beginning of the year because consensus expectations were exceptionally low for corporate earnings generally and large cap US tech specifically.
 A key point has been that while the equity risk premium was uncompelling and absolute equity/credit multiples in the historical top few percentiles ex EM/Europe, historically high global nominal GDP growth was a bullish tailwind for nominal corporate earnings.
 The consensus bearish stance was reflected in positioning, which began to get squeezed from February.
 The underweight in US equities (and reallocation to Europe) deepened through Q1, particularly among global value funds, and largely paid off in index terms but in terms of aggregate IBES bottom up earnings estimates for Q2, the US seems set to see the biggest relative upgrades.'
 Market Insight, 5th May 2023